forta-network/docs/docs/sla.md

 Subscores

-- Resouce score is 1  (not required for polygon)
+- Resouce score is 1  (because trace is not required for polygon)
 - Data Quality Score is 1
 - Uptime score is 1